 Elk Grove is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Elk Grove’s overall crime rate is lower than average for the country.

-The population of Elk Grove is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.59% of adults in Elk Grove have a bachelor's degree or even advanced degree.
+The citizens of Elk Grove are very well educated compared to the average community in the nation: 35.59% of adults in Elk Grove have a bachelor's degree or even advanced degree.

 The per capita income in Elk Grove in 2010 was $30,041, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $120,164 for a family of four.
 However, Elk Grove contains both very wealthy and poor people as well.

 Elk Grove is an extremely ethnically-diverse city.
 The people who call Elk Grove home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elk Grove residents report their race to be White, followed by Asian.
 Elk Grove also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 18.00% of the city’s residents.
 Important ancestries of people in Elk Grove include Irish, English, Italian, and French .